rust-stuco/lectures/week11/slides.md

 ## Concurrency

 - Manage multiple tasks, but only do one thing at a time.
-- Uses only a single processor/core
+- Better utilizes a single processor/core

 </div>
 </div>